dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 introduced as if we expect them to be two separate IDs.

 Of course, with a malicious actor upstream, collisions are possible and can be engineered quite trivially (for example, just by returning a constant ID for all rows), but we're not supposing that the input `IDataView` is maliciously engineering hash states, or applying the operations above in any strange way to attempt to induce collisions.
-For example, you could take, operation 1, define it to be the enumeration of all `UInt128` values, then take operation 2 to select out specifically those that are hash states that will result in collisions.
+For example, you could take, operation 1, define it to be the enumeration of all `DataViewRowId` values, then take operation 2 to select out specifically those that are hash states that will result in collisions.
 But I'm supposing this is not happening.
 If you are running an implementation of a dataview in memory that you're supposing is malicious, you probably have bigger problems than someone inducing collisions.

+Despite the apparent complexity, it should be noted that in *most* applications, since the vast majority of `IDataView` implementations are either the result of applying a simple row-to-row transformer (in which case passing through the ID is perfectly acceptable), or the result of enumerating over some sequential dataset (in which case the ordinal value is a perfectly fine ID).
+The details above only become very important with things like, say, combining multiple `IDataView` together, performing one-to-many row transformations, or other such things like this, in which case the details above become important.

+One common thought that comes thought that comes up is the idea that we can have some "global position" instead of ID.
+This was actually my first idea, and multiple people have asked the question to the point where it would probably be best to have a ready answer.
+While if this were possible it would definitely make for a cleaner, simpler solution, it runs afoul of the earlier desire with regard to data view cursor sets, that is, that `IDataView` cursors should, if possible, present split cursors that can be independently "batches" of the data.
+But, let's imagine something like the operation for filtering; if I have a batch `0` comprised of 64 rows, and a batch `1` with another 64 rows, and I do a filter for, say, missing values, I could not provide the row sequence number for batch `1` until I had counted the number of rows that passed in batch `0`, which compromises the whole point of why we wanted to have cursor sets in the first place.
+The same is true also for one-to-many `IDataView` implementations (for example, joins).
+So, regrettably, that simpler solution would not work.